modern-hobbyist/aesir/hermod/hermod-mk2-mx-north/README.md

 - **Lighting**: SK6812 Mini RGB LEDs.
 - **Switches**: Kailh Choc Low Profile.

+## Issues
+- 1.5u Footprint Solder Mask Layer missing (fixed)
+  - Caused one of the pads for the 1.5u switches to be covered with Solder Mask
+- LCD SD Card Pins Intersecting USB Data lines (fixed)
+  - I accidentally updated the LCD footprint and didn't run DRC so the data lines had LCD SD card pins running right through them.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.